xenia-project/xenia/.github/CONTRIBUTING.md

 If you have verified your code by checking the correctness of the behavior of a game, **do not** refer to it by its title trademark.
 To avoid unnecessary dependencies on third parties, instead, use the hexadecimal title ID number displayed in the title bar beside the name of the game.
+It's also recommended to avoid using proper names of game content if they can be replaced with easily understandable pointers not including them, such as "first mission", "protagonist", "enemy aircraft".

 Do not leave any hard-coded references to specific games, even in title ID form, in any part of the user interface, including the configuration file.
 If you want